10 Best Apps for Architects That Make Life Easier

 Archisnapper is an app for iOS and Android devices which allows users to create and access field reports and punch lists on the construction site, as well as to photograph, draw, sketch, annotate and add comments.
 It streamlines the creation and organization of construction site data that typically requires the use of several devices and cumbersome processes.
 With ArchiSnapper, architects can automatically generate and edit field reports and share them with their collaborators and clients.

-Let us know which of these apps do you find most useful,, or if you think we’ve missed other important ones you can’t do without.
+Let us know which of these apps for architects do you find most useful, or if you think we’ve missed other important ones you can’t do without.

 Get our best content on Architecture, Creative Strategies and Business.
 Delivered each week for free.

 - Checklists and Workbooks

 - Quick Tips and Tutorials